GChristensen/enso-portable/readme.md

-Due to [certain changs](https://github.com/python/cpython/commit/bf8e82f976b37856c7d35cdf88a238cb6f57fe65) in Python, the current legacy version of [Pycairo](https://cairographics.org/pycairo/) module could not be used with Python 3.8 as is, and the recent version of [Cairo](https://www.cairographics.org/) graphics library could not be compiled as easily in Windows at the current legacy one.
+Due to [certain changs](https://github.com/python/cpython/commit/bf8e82f976b37856c7d35cdf88a238cb6f57fe65) in Python, the current legacy version of [Pycairo](https://cairographics.org/pycairo/) module could not be used with Python 3.8 as is, and the recent version of [Cairo](https://www.cairographics.org/) graphics library could not be compiled as easily in Windows as the current legacy one.

 Although it is possible to compile the recent Pycairo to use with [this](https://github.com/preshing/cairo-windows/releases) prebuilt
 Cairo binary (see the branch [Python 3.8](https://github.com/GChristensen/enso-portable/tree/python-3.8),